 When we reached the trailhead, it was obviously filled.
 Visitors ignored the restrictions and just parked their cars along the windy road, so we did the same and hoped no one will get mad at us.

+There were tones of people with sleds and plastic boards, but when we actually started hiking the trail was quite empty.
+I assumed most of them may just stay around the parking area instead of actually doing the 8 miles.
 We met a photographer who took a photo of TT and told us we can find the picture on his Instagram.
 It’s a shame that I can’t recall his Instagram handle.
 I definitely want to see how TT looks under other people’s cameras.

 TT couldn’t stop eating snow once he stepped out from the car.
 If I offer him a chunk of snow, this finicky fur ball will gladly gobble it as if it’s a piece of yummy steak.
 No veggie, no fruit nor carbs, just meat and snow, hum… I get it.